King Thutmose III

 These are the conflicts and military campaigns fought by Ancient Egyptian King Tuthmosis III after he ascended to the throne following his aunt Hatshepsut’s death.

-The Battle of Megiddo and the First Campaign: The fight is engraved on one of the walls of the Karnak temple, and it is the first war-recorded conflict in the history of the ancient world.
-The leader of the army clerk was given this tremendous responsibility, and copies of these records were stored in the temple of the deity Amun-Ra at Thebes, only the writings reached us, with portions inscribed on the walls of the Karnak temple by Thutmose III.
+The fight is engraved on one of the walls of the Karnak temple, and it is the first war-recorded conflict in the history of the ancient world.
+The army clerk’s leader was given this tremendous responsibility.
+They stored copies of these records in the temple of the deity Amun-Ra at Thebes.
+Only the writings reached us, with portions inscribed on the walls of the Karnak temple by Thutmose III.

-The army’s route to Megiddo was as follows: On April 19, 1479 BC, Thutmose’s army marched from the Citadel of Sila (now the Qantara), through the desert that ran along Palestine’s eastern and southern boundaries.
+On April 19, 1479 BC, Thutmose’s army marched from the Citadel of Sila (now the Qantara), through the desert that ran along Palestine’s eastern and southern boundaries.
 In the morning, he marched with his army to Yaham, which is now Yama, which is eighty miles from Gaza.
 On the 21st day of that same year, the king gave instructions to prepare for combat and headed off in his golden chariot.

 They had thrown the ground like fish in the ropes of a net, leaving their horses and chariots, and Thutmose’s army took all the reasons for joy, offering praise to God (Amon) for the victory he gave his son on this day, and the site of Megiddo was one of the greatest battles in the history of wars because it is a historical document.